Alternatives to Nexium, Prilosec and Other Proton Pump Inhibitors (PPI) May Have Allowed Individuals to Avoid Kidney Side Effects

 Recent research suggests that millions of heartburn sufferers may have unnecessarily exposed themselves to serious kidney side effects from proton pump inhibitors (PPI), even though safer alternatives to Nexium, Prilosec, Protonix, Prevacid, Dexilant and other similar drugs were available that do not carry the same risks.

-Nexium Prilosec PrevacidThe lawyers at Saiontz & Kirk, P.A. are currently pursuing Nexium lawsuits, Prilosec lawsuits, Protonix lawsuits, Prevacid lawsuits, Dexilant lawsuits and other claims for users of PPI medications who have been diagnosed with:
+Nexium Prilosec PrevacidThe lawyers at Saiontz & Kirk, P.A. previously pursued Nexium lawsuits, Prilosec lawsuits, Protonix lawsuits, Prevacid lawsuits, Dexilant lawsuits and other claims for users of PPI medications who were diagnosed with:

 • Acute Interstitial Nephritis